 What are Braxton Hicks contractions?

-Braxton Hicks contractions are sometimes known as false labour pains or ‘practice’ contractions and are not actual labour contractions.
-They are the body’s way of preparing for labour and happen when the uterine muscles contract and relax, although they are not actually opening the cervix.
+Braxton Hicks contractions are sometimes known as false labor pains or ‘practice’ contractions and are not actual labor contractions.
+They are the body’s way of preparing for labor and happen when the uterine muscles contract and relax, although they are not actually opening the cervix.

 While not all women experience Braxton Hicks contractions, they are completely normal and are nothing to worry about.

 Your midwife will likely discuss Braxton Hicks contractions in detail with you, and if you have any queries about them, they are on hand to support you at any time.

 You may also learn about them during our Ultimate Online Childbirth Class.

 Not all women will experience Braxton Hicks contractions during their pregnancy.
 However, if you are going to, you’re more than likely to feel them during the second or third trimester.